sardinasystems/fleeting-plugin-openstack/README.md

 1. You should create a special user (recommended) and project (optional), then export clouds.yaml with credentials for that cloud.

+  1. Optional: You can also use OS\_\* environment variables to authenticate.

 2. You may create a tenant network for workers, in that case don't forget to add a router.
    In that case manager VM should have two ports: external and that tenant network,